leomarlo/verify_contract_etherscan/README.md

 # Verify on Etherscan

 If you want to verify a deployed contract or library, called **Test**, then you first need to create a single file, say **All.sol**, where the contract itself and all of its dependences are stored.
 Make sure to place it into the contracts folder and that it compiles (see below).
 If **Test** is a contract that uses another contract **MotherTest** and another interface **InterTest** and a library **LibTest**, then all of these should be included into **All.sol**.
 If **Test** is a library, then **All.sol** contains just that library, since libraries cannot inherit anything by construction.
 The choice of name for the single composite file is arbitrary and you can choose it to your liking.
+However, you would then need to adjust the name in the *verification-parameters.json* file (see below).

 Then you should initialize the node packages with
 ```shell